ibm-cloud-docs/Cloudant/service-change-notices/deprecations.md

 An accounting error exists in {{site.data.keyword.cloudant_short_notm}} that results in undercounting of the operations that are associated with this API against the [provisioned throughput](https://cloud.ibm.com/docs/Cloudant?topic=Cloudant-ibm-cloud-public#provisioned-throughput-capacity) capacity of an {{site.data.keyword.cloudant_short_notm}} instance.
 You can find the correct accounting in the {{site.data.keyword.cloudant_short_notm}} API documentation under [Query a list of all documents in a database partition](/apidocs/cloudant#getpartitionalldocs-partitioned-databases).
 Until now, this accounting operation was not implemented correctly.

-Effective 1 July 2023, this accounting error is corrected.
+Effective 1 October 2023, this accounting error is corrected.
 Customers performing `_find` queries that filter through large numbers of documents might need to increase the provisioned throughput capacity for their {{site.data.keyword.cloudant_short_notm}} instances.
-Otherwise, immediately after this correction deploys on 1 July 2023, {{site.data.keyword.cloudant_short_notm}} returns 429 errors for read operations.
+Otherwise, immediately after this correction deploys on 1 October 2023, {{site.data.keyword.cloudant_short_notm}} returns 429 errors for read operations.
 {: important}